raemounz/springboot-react/README.md

 # Spring Boot and React

-This is a seed project using Spring Boot for backend and React for frontend.
+This is a seed project using [Spring Boot](https://start.spring.io) for backend and [React](https://reactjs.org) for frontend.

-The frontend provides named build configurations for development, staging, and production environments respectively:
+The frontend is created usinng [Create React App](https://create-react-app.dev).
+It provides named build configurations for development, staging, and production environments respectively:

 - .env.dev